 Kathleen Khuhnast, Chantal de Jorge Oudraat, and Helga Hernes, Woman and War (Washington: United States Institute of Peace Press, 2011).
 This wide ranging volume helps us to understand how gender sculptures conflict causing women to suffer a great deal more than normal through increased rapes, sexual violence, lost economic opportunities and the like.
+Remke Kruk, The Warrior Women of Islam: Female Empowerment in Arabic Popular Literature (London: I.B.
+Turis, 2014).
+Using popular literature and legendary epics, the author explores the world of female warriors such as Princess Dhat al-Himma, Ghamra and Jayda.
+After intriguing the reader with many glimpses, the author concludes that we must remember that this "agreed upon fiction" actually reflects male composition and presentation..

-Krishna Kumar (ed.), Women and Civil War (Boulder: Lynne Rienner Publishing, 2000).
+Krishna Kumar (ed.), Women and Civil War (Boulder: Lynne Riener Publishing, 2000).
 A potpourri of essays covering "a vast territory" including Rwanda, Cambodia, Georgia, Guatemala, El Salvador and Bosnia."
 They fight and in many cases, seem to play a significant role.
 Why are these women not more widely celebrated in the polyphony of women's histories?